tombenke/axon-go/README.md

 __NOTE: Currently the `time` property of the `axon-cron` agent is placed directly into the root of the message body, that will change soon, according to the generic schema describen above.__

-For further details on the message formats, study the desicprion of the specific agents.
+For further details on the message formats, study the description of the specific agents.

 #### The representation format of the messages

 Currently the agent implementations use JSON representation formats for the messages, on the other hand it may not optimal for all kind of applications, such as real-time robot control for example.
-So other, more optimal formats can also be used. most probably the agents will be extended soon to be able to handle other formats, such as the [Google's Protocol Buffer](https://developers.google.com/protocol-buffers) representation.
+So other, more optimal formats can also be used.
+Most probably the agents will be extended soon to be able to handle other formats, such as the [Google's Protocol Buffer](https://developers.google.com/protocol-buffers) representation.
 Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.

 That is even possible to combine several representational formats in different parts of the same flow, depending on the needs.